armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/aws-application-pipeline.md

   - /docs/spinnaker-user-guides/application-pipeline/
 ---

-## Creating a pipeline
+## Overview

-We'll be creating a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an Amazon Machine Image (AMI) before deploying that image to a server group.
+In this guide, you create a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an Amazon Machine Image (AMI) before deploying that image to a server group.

-Things you should already have prepared beforehand for this example:
+## Prerequisites

-* A Jenkins Master configured
+* A configured Jenkins Master
 * A Jenkins job that archives a Debian package
 * A security group within AWS with appropriate permissions